-Once the site visit has been done, the verifier(s) will write a report to submit to the Internal Accreditation Committee.
-You will have 5 working days to submit any remedial information to the verifier before the report is finalised.
+Once the site visit has been done, the verifier(s) will write a report to submit to the Accreditation Committee.
 Based on this report, the Committee will decide whether or not to issue the SDP with accreditation for the requested qualification(s).
 If your accreditation is approved, you will be issued with your SDP Accreditation Letter.